 IBHS' zip code tool

 The Insurance Institute for Business and Home Safety has a web tool that allows business owners to determine their risk for flooding - as well as other natural disasters like hurricanes, wildfire and hailstorms - simply by entering their zip code.
-The results can help owners decide the proper amount of coverage to purchase.
+The results can help business owners decide the proper amount of coverage to purchase.

 Another way to assess a region's flooding potential is by staying informed.
 Advances in climate sciences and meteorological forecasts have enabled experts to more accurately predict the chances for flooding when a storm approaches.
 Ideal sources include local weather stations, the American Red Cross, National Hurricane Center and the National Oceanic and Atmospheric Administration.